lexogrine/hud-manager/README.md

 |`/api/gsi`|GET|Check if GSI file is loaded|
 |`/api/cfg`|GET|Check if config files are loaded|
 |`/api/game`|GET|Get latest data from CS:GO|

+## Boltobserv

+Boltobserv radar is hosted by the Lexogrine HUD Manager, so you don't have to include it yourself.
+You can access it at `/radar`.
+To load a HUD's custom radar.css you should add a `?hud=` query with the directory name of the HUD to the URL, unless you're working on the dev mode of the HUD - in this case you should add `?devCSS=true` if you have `custom.css`, and `devMaps=true` if you have custom radar backgrounds.
+If you are using the `csgo-react-hud` repo you don't have to think about those things, as it adds query params by itself.
+#### radar.css
+This file works as a `custom.css` file from `boltobserv` and loads itself into the radar for any given HUD.
+It requires for the `css` property in `hud.json` to be set to `true`.
+#### Radar files
+Radar background files have the same structure as in `boltobserv`.
+You should have a `maps` folder, and in it a directory for each map with the name of this map.
+Inside, place a `radar.png` with the background for the given map.

 # Special credits
 Big shout out to Loxar, for providing his set of a brand new weapon icons!